arc sandbox

 no-hydrate true

-Additionally, Sandbox can run shell commands on startup by setting @sandbox-startup
+Sandbox can run shell commands on startup by setting @sandbox-start

 node scripts/seed_db.js